-Name: Registration No.: Briefly summarise in your ov n words the purpose of this laboratory.
-For the plain tube, conduct a comment on the outcome for heat balance (heat loss by fluid = heat gain by the environment) and both flow rates.
-For a constant flow rate, are from each pipe as you would Comment Is it possible to quote and "e ficiency for this thermodynamic process?
+Name: Registration No.: Briefly summarise in your own words the purpose of this laboratory.
+For the plain tube, conduct a heat balance (heat los s by fluid = heat gain by the environment) and comment on the outcome for For a constant flow rate, are from each pipe as you would Comment For the finned tube, what design features of the fins do you think are critical for heat transfer?
+Is it possible to quote and "e fficiency" for this thermo odvnamic process?
 What can you conclude from this lab exercise?
-How do your findings relate to engineering design?

-Please note that this experimental report summary is not a substitute for full and comprehensive laboratory experiment notes which will be used for full data analysis and reporting.
+How do your findings relate to engineering design? , , , , , , , , , , , , , , , , , , , , Please note that this experi mental report summary is not a substitute for full and comprehensive laboratory experiment notes which will be used for full data analysis and reporting.